sagemath/trac_to_gh/Issue 4973.md

 # Issue 4973: rewrite the function __getitem__ in matrix0.pyx to not explicitly use the python/C api

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4973

 Original creator: mabshoff